ramrams18/Image-to-Image-Translation-with-Conditional-Adversarial-Networks-Colorization/README.md

 # Section 3: Dataset

-There were plenty of datasets to train are available, our team choose CIFAR 10 dataset which is a 10,000 images size of 32x32.
-We just trained our model through all these datasets not having a validation set because we are only trying to output the generated image in the latent space.
-To test how good the model to be used in the real-world day to day scenarios we tested on some real images and the results are all in the results section.
+There were plenty of datasets to train are available, I choose CIFAR 10 dataset which is a 10,000 images size of 32x32.
+I just trained the model through all these datasets not having a validation set because i am only trying to output the generated image in the latent space.
+To test how good the model to be used in the real-world day to day scenarios in which i tested on some real images and the results are all in the results section.
 I made no changes to dataset other than normalizing it (range of (-1,1)) and changing to a different color space there may be some information loss when converting between two different color spaces.

 # Section 4: Methods